peteroupc/peteroupc.github.io/random.md

 - it generates bits that behave like independent uniform random bits (at least for nearly all practical purposes outside of information security),
 - it admits any of 2<sup>63</sup> or more different seeds without shortening or compressing those seeds, and
 - it either&mdash;
-    - has a period (maximum size of a "random" number cycle) at or close to the number of different seeds the PRNG admits, or
+    - has a period (maximum size of a "random" number cycle) at, close to, or higher than the number of different seeds the PRNG admits, or
     - provides multiple sequences that are different for each seed, have at least 2<sup>64</sup> numbers each, do not overlap, and behave like independent random number sequences (at least for nearly all practical purposes outside of information security).

 The high-quality PRNG SHOULD admit any of 2<sup>127</sup> or more seeds.